johannschopplich/vitesse-prettier/README.md

 pnpm build
 ```

-And you will see the generated file in `dist`, ready to be served.
+The generated files will be put into `dist`, ready to be served.

 ### Deploy on Netlify